 Preparing the paratha dough doesn't call for a lot of ingredients, but it can feel tough to make if it's your first time.

-Once the dough is ready, give it at least 15 minutes for the gluten in the dough to relax.
+3- Once the dough is ready, cover the dough with a wet cloth and give it at least 15 minutes for the gluten in the dough to relax.
 While the dough rests, it will absorb all the moisture and turn the dough very soft and easy to roll.
 Remember to cover the dough ball with a wet cloth or wet kitchen towel.

 The paneer filling can be mixed with cheese to make cheese paneer paratha.
 You can also use it to make quesadilla for lunch box, and it is amazing in a sandwich with some green chutney spread on the bread.

-The dough should be kneaded to soft and pliable texture.
+You should knead the dough to soft and pliable texture.
 This will ensure that the dough will roll smoothly without tearing apart.
 Make sure to use very hot water to make the dough, knead for 7 to 10 minutes and let the dough rest for 15 minutes covered with a wet kitchen towel.

 The paneer filling shouldn't have any moisture.
 If you are adding onion, make sure to add right before making the paratha and make sure to chop the onions very finely.